ajshultz/comp-pop-gen/MKtables/README.md

-# Information about MK table pipeline will come here soon!
+# Information about MK table pipeline will come here soon.